Statin Use May Accelerate Disease Onset in Rheumatoid Arthritis

-Participants who were ≥ 40 years of age with at least 1 prescribed statin (n=511,620) were enrolled from the Clinical Practice Research Datalink.
+Participants who were ≥40 years with at least 1 prescribed statin (n=511,620) were enrolled from the Clinical Practice Research Datalink.
 Participants were assessed by diagnosis incidence and compared with nonstatin user control patients (n=511,620).
-Risk for RA developing was assessed in recently initiated statin users, long-term statin users, past statin users, and nonstatin users and compared among groups.
+Risk of developing RA was assessed in recently initiated statin users, long-term statin users, past statin users, and nonstatin users and compared among groups.

-Among current statin users, risk for RA developing was comparable to that of nonstatin users (hazard ratio [HR] 1.06; 95% CI, 0.88-1.27).
-However, when analysis included variables such as length of statin use, current statin users who were on the therapy for ≤1 year had a 1.3-fold increased risk for RA developing.
-The risk for RA developing was higher at the start of statin therapy (adjusted HR 2.93; 95% CI, 2.46-3.49) and the risk declined one year after exposure to statin therapy (adjusted HR 0.95; 99% CI, 0.74-1.16).
+Among current statin users, risk of developing RA was comparable to that of nonstatin users (hazard ratio [HR], 1.06; 95% CI, 0.88-1.27).
+However, when analysis included variables such as length of statin use, current statin users who were receiving therapy for ≤1 year had a 1.3-fold increased risk of developing RA.
+The of developing RA was higher at the start of statin therapy (adjusted HR, 2.93; 95% CI, 2.46-3.49) and the risk declined one year after exposure to statin therapy (adjusted HR, 0.95; 99% CI, 0.74-1.16).
 There was no association between incident RA and past statin use.

 de Jong HJI, Tervaert JWC, Lalmohamed A, et al. Pattern of risks of rheumatoid arthritis among patients using statins: A cohort study with the clinical practice research datalink [published February 23, 2018].
 PLOS One. doi:10.1371/journal.pone.0193297